 Vocation: The work that you are "called" to do.
-From the Latin vocare, meaning "voice," a vocation implies the voice of God or the Divine.
-Our vocation is the work we do which aligns with our deepest sense of self.
+From the Latin vocare, meaning "voice," a vocation implies a voice of God or the Divine.
+Our vocation is work that keeps us in alignment with our deepest sense of self, while also connecting us authentically to God and to others.
 Regardless of whether we ever get paid for this work, vocation points us to our purpose.

 Calling: A strong inner impulse or urge toward a particular course of action.
 While often used synonymously with "vocation," a "calling" is much more broad.
-It may encompass things that we would not normally categorize as "work."
-We can be called to a particular place, a sacrificial action, a certain relationship, or a way of life.
-We can even be "called" to undertake a course of action that we don't necessarily want to do, simply because we sense some deeper value in it.
+Call can encompass many things that we would not normally categorize as "work."
+We can be called to a particular place, a certain relationship, a sacrificial action, or a way of life.
+We can even be "called" to do things that we don't necessarily want to do, because we understand the deeper value in it, or sense its connection to our larger vocation.

-Because we live in a culture that values money, earning, profit, and success, our lives are constantly being defined by what we "do" for a living - our work, our achievements, our income, and our level of professional advancement.
+Because we live in a culture that values money, earning, profit, and success over everything else, our lives are constantly being defined by what we "do" for a living - our work, our achievements, our income, and our level of professional advancement.
 But it is important to realize that our vocation may not necessarily correlate with our job, career, or livelihood.
-In many cases, it may be preferable not to conflate one's vocation with one's professional life, since our deepest sense of purpose cannot always be monetized or expressed within a single career path that is available within an existing culture.
-For some people, having a job that occupies a set amount of time - where they can "clock out" at the end of the day - is an ideal situation, because it offers the stability and the security to focus on other activities and pursuits that give their life joy and meaning.
+In some cases, it may even be preferable not to conflate one's vocation with one's professional life.
+Our deepest sense of purpose cannot always be monetized or expressed within a career path that is available to us within an existing context.
+For some, having a job that occupies a set amount of time where they can "clock out" at the end of the day is an ideal situation, in that it offers them the stability and security to be able to focus on activities and pursuits that give their life joy and meaning.
 For others, having a profession that aligns with their sense of purpose is an important value.
-For many people, these priorities shift over time.
+For many, these priorities often shift over time.

 Who am I really?